Overview

 In February 2011, then Prime Minister Gillard welcomed His Excellency Sukhbaatar Batbold, as the first Mongolian Head of Government to visit Australia (Joint Statement by Prime Ministers Gillard and Batbold).
 His delegation included several Mongolian ministers, parliamentarians and businesspeople.
 In March 2014, Mongolian Foreign Minister, Luvsanvandan Bold visited Australia, the first Mongolia Foreign Minister to visit Australia since 1993.

-Other senior Mongolian visits to Australia include
+Other recent senior Mongolian visits to Australia include

 - February 2025, Mongolian Parliamentary Delegation and departmental officials from Ministry of Health and Ministry of Finance visited Queensland to learn about emergency management and aeromedical services.